 The ALI hires both native and non-native qualified instructors.
 This policy provides students with models of excellence—teachers who know the experience of bilingualism and language learning as a personal as well as a professional experience.
 All teachers are encouraged to engage in professional development.

 Michele has been professionally active in the field of International Education for over 20 years.
 Since her arrival at IUP in 1997, Michele has worked in various capacities in both the ALI and the IUP Office of International Education.
 She is currently serving as assistant vice president for International Education and Global Engagement as well as the ALI director.

 Emma has an MA in TESOL from American University.
 She taught ESL courses at NVCC and language schools in the Washington, D.C. area.
 She served as an EFL teacher with the Peace Corps in Mongolia, worked with refugee families for the Greater Pittsburgh Literacy Council, and taught Spanish in Louisville Public Schools.

 Cindy was born and raised in western Pennsylvania.
 She has an Associate’s Degree from Cambria Rowe Business College as a computer support specialist.
 She joined the ALI staff in 2011.
 In her spare time, Cindy enjoys reading, walking, shopping, eating out, volunteering with her children’s activities, and spending time with family and friends.
 Cindy lives in the Creekside area with her family.

 The ALI student advisors have extensive experience working with international students and experience abroad.
 They are dedicated to helping ALI students and are happy to advise them about academic issues and about adjusting to life in the United States.

-Student Advisors: Ahmed Alanazi, Wasan Alhussaini, Malik Alma'Aiteh, Theresa Arnette, Emi Karimata Rachel Kiser, Jonathan Montgomery, and Gabbie Sanchez.
+Student Advisors: Ahmed Alanazi, Wasan Alhussaini, Malik Alma'Aiteh, Theresa Arnette, Emi Karimata Rachel Kiser, and Jonathan Montgomery.